Brutalist architecture

 Brutalist architecture is an architectural style that emerged during the 1950s in the United Kingdom, among the reconstruction projects of the post-war era.
-Brutalist buildings are characterised by minimalist construction showcasing the bare building materials and structural elements over decorative design.
+Brutalist buildings are known for minimalist construction showcasing the bare building materials and structural elements over decorative design.
 The style commonly makes use of exposed, unpainted concrete or brick, angular geometric shapes and a predominantly monochrome colour palette; other materials, such as steel, timber, and glass, are also featured.

-Descended from Modernism, brutalism is said to be a reaction against the nostalgia of architecture in the 1940s.
+Descended from modernism, brutalism is said to be a reaction against the nostalgia of architecture in the 1940s.
 Derived from the Swedish word nybrutalism, the term "new brutalism" was first used by British architects Alison and Peter Smithson for their pioneering approach to design.
 The style was further popularised in a 1955 essay by architectural critic Reyner Banham, who also associated the movement with the French phrases béton brut ("raw concrete") and art brut ("raw art").
 The style, as developed by architects such as the Smithsons, Hungarian-born Ernő Goldfinger, and the British firm Chamberlin, Powell & Bon, was partly foreshadowed by the modernist work of other architects such as French-Swiss Le Corbusier, Estonian-American Louis Kahn, German-American Ludwig Mies van der Rohe, and Finnish Alvar Aalto.

 In the United Kingdom, brutalism was featured in the design of utilitarian, low-cost social housing influenced by socialist principles and soon spread to other regions around the world, while being echoed by similar styles like in Eastern Europe.
 Brutalist designs became most commonly used in the design of institutional buildings, such as provincial legislatures, public works projects, universities, libraries, courts, and city halls.
 The popularity of the movement began to decline in the late 1970s, with some associating the style with urban decay and totalitarianism.
 Brutalism's popularity in socialist and communist nations owed to traditional styles being associated with the bourgeoisie, whereas concrete emphasized equality.

 Brutalism has been polarising historically; specific buildings, as well as the movement as a whole, have drawn a range of criticism (often being described as "cold").
 There are often public-led campaigns to demolish brutalist buildings.
 Some people are favourable to the style, and in the United Kingdom some buildings have been preserved.